On this page:

 - example → eggzample → e.g.

-This probably won’t work for everyone.
-If you can can come up with a better mnemonic than that, leave it in the comments – you might help someone else!
+These probably won’t work for everyone.
+If you can can come up with a better mnemonic, leave it in the comments – you might help someone else!

 Some style guides may state that you write e.g. and i.e. out in full (5) anyway, unless they’re used in brackets (6), in which case there is no preceding comma.